amelia1105/vehicle-builder/README.md

 ## Credits

 Starter code was sourced from Rutgers University Coding Bootcamp section RUT-VIRT-FSF-PT-10-2024-U-LOLC-MWTH > Assignments > Module 8 Challenge > starter code (https://bootcampspot.instructure.com/courses/6369/assignments/90394?module_item_id=1341044).
-All other contributions were made by myself.
+The starter code includes all the folders and files except for assets and README.md.
+Car.ts, Vehicle.ts, Wheel.ts, AbleToTow.ts, and Driveable.ts have not been modified from the starter code except for grammatical changes for consistency.
+All other contributions were made by myself with the assitance of GitHub Copilot.

 GitHub: amelia1105 (https://github.com/amelia1105)